 Older kids can benefit from wetting their head piece-by-piece during bath time.
 Pouring a cup of clear water over each part of the head can help a child get used to the sensation, starting with the shoulders and then moving to the cheeks, closed mouth, ears, nose, and scalp.
 If any water splashes near the eyes, parents should encourage kids to use the blinking trick and then celebrate and congratulate them on how well they handled it.
 In a pool, parents can pour water over their own shoulders, cheeks, and mouth as a way to build trust.

-How to Teach a Kid to Get Their Head Wet
+How to Teach a Kid to Dunk Their Head Under Water

 - Start out early, and start out small.
 Wet parts of the head one at a time.